Contact Lenses

 - Colored Lenses.
 Many of the types of lenses described above also come in colors that can enhance the natural color of your eyes that is, make your green eyes even greener, for example.
 Or these lenses can totally change the eye's appearance, as in from brown to blue.

 - Special-Effect Lenses.
-Also called theatrical, novelty, or costume lenses, these take coloration one step further to make you look like a cat, a zombie, or another alter-ego of your choice.
+Also called theatrical, novelty, or costume lenses, these take coloration one step further.

 - Prosthetic Lenses.
 Colored contact lenses can also be used for more medically oriented purposes.
 People with disfigured eyes, as a result of accidents or disease, can use a custom, opaque colored lens to mask the disfigurement and match the appearance of their normal eye.